digitalandrew/bad_romance/readme.md

 ## Hardware Requirements

 As a general rule at a bare minimum you'll need approximately 1 gb of ram per billion parameters in a model.
 If you're on a standard raspi 5 with 8gb of ram you'll be limited to 7b models or lower.
+I'm running mine on one of the new Raspberry Pi 5s with 16gb of RAM.

 ## Running the Script